MultiCoreNetwork/VanillaTowns/README.md

 The members of the towns have different permissions depending on their role in the town or depending on the leader choices.

 This plugin is highly configurable by changing its config file.
-PlaceholdersAPI and MVdWPlaceholderAPI are supported to give you the ability to integrate it in other plugins.
+PlaceholdersAPI is supported to give you the ability to integrate it in other plugins.

 ### Permissions

 * `vanillatowns.player` Gives the ability to use all player town commands (Give this to the player for a regular use).
     * `vanillatowns.town` Gives access only to /town command.
-    * `vanillatowns.broadcast` Gives the ability to receive town creation/deletion broadcasts.
     * `vanillatowns.info` Gives the ability to see your town info.
     * `vanillatowns.info.other` Gives the ability to see other players' town info.
     * `vanillatowns.baltop` Gives the ability to see the 10 richest towns.